 Bunions are unsightly, but they can also cause problems wearing shoes and walking if you don’t get treatment.
 If you’re hiding your feet in shame because of bunions, expert podiatrists Michael Czurylo, DPM, and Hyowon Choi, DPM, at Northwest Foot and Ankle Institute are here to help.
-Call the Bellingham, Washington, office to schedule a consultation or request an appointment online today.

 As the bunion grows, the big toe starts angling towards your second toe and eventually overlaps (or possibly underlaps) it.